Sapphirine/Sapphirine-201212-16Stock-Investment-Strategy-Generation-and-Comparison/README.md

+**Description：**
+ML.py:
+Machine learning module using pandas package.
+Import all the data from csv files, including data price and all the factors.
+Then uses three machine learning models to predict the trend of stock price in the next month.
+The accuracy figure is put in ./MR result fig, and the prediction is put in ./MR result data.

+All the stocks.py:
+Backtesting Module using pandas package.
+Using three strategies that was designed by us to generate buy/sell signals.
+Then use backtesting algorithm to evaluate all the strategies.

+Backtest2.py:
+Help functions for backtesting.

+Price_predict.ipynb:
+Machine learning module using pyspark.
+Import all the data from csv files, including data price and all the factors.
+Then uses three machine learning models to predict the trend of stock price in the next month.
+Files are put in ./result2.

+Backtest_spark.ipynb:
+Backtesting module using pyspark.
+Using signals and price of stocks to do backtesting.

+**run:**
 There are two parts of the code
 The first one is constructed with python, and the second one is constructed with pyspark.